vain0x/milone-lang/docs/refs/syntax.md

         | paren_pat
         | list_pat

-Variant pattern followed by a payload pattern is a pattern.
+A variant pattern consists of a variant pattern that is followed by a payload pattern.

     app_pat =
-        atom_pat atom_pat
+        variant_pat atom_pat
         | atom_pat

-Cons (`::`) is a binary operator for patterns.
+A cons pattern consists of head pattern, `::`, and tail pattern in right-associated infix notation.

     cons_pat =
-        app_pat '::' app_pat
+        head:app_pat '::' tail:cons_pat
         | app_pat

-Type ascription pattern:
+A type ascription pattern consists of a pattern followed by `:` and a type.

     ascribe_pat =
         cons_pat ':' ty
         | cons_pat

-Tuple pattern is non-associative N-ary operator.
+A tuple pattern consists of 2+ patterns separated by `,` in non-associative N-ary infix operation.

     tuple_pat =
         ascribe_pat (',' ascribe_pat)+
         | ascribe_pat

-AS pattern (incompatible with F#):
+An `as` pattern consists of a pattern, `as` keyword and an identifier.
+This grammar is less flexible than F#.

     as_pat =
-        tuple_pat ('as' tuple_pat)
+        tuple_pat 'as' ident
         | tuple_pat

-OR pattern:
+An `or` pattern (also known as disjunction) consists of 2+ patterns separated by '|' in non-associative N-ary infix notation.

     or_pat =
         as_pat ('|' as_pat)+